Gad (son of Jacob)

-Biblical narrative and criticism
+Biblical narrative

 The Biblical account shows Zilpah's status as a handmaid change to that of an actual wife of Jacob (Genesis 30:9,11).
-Her handmaid status is regarded by some biblical scholars as indicating that the authors saw the tribe of Gad as being not of entirely Israelite origin; many scholars believe that Gad was a late addition to the Israelite confederation, as implied by the Moabite Stone, which seemingly differentiates between the Israelites and the tribe of Gad.
-Gad by this theory is assumed to have originally been a northwards-migrating nomadic tribe, at a time when the other tribes were quite settled in Canaan.
+Many scholars believe that Gad was a late addition to the Israelite confederation.
+Gad by this theory is assumed to have been a northwards-migrating nomadic tribe, at a time when the other tribes were quite settled in Canaan.

 Rabbinical sources

 According to classical rabbinical literature, Gad was born on 10 Marcheshvan, and lived 125 years.
-These sources go on to state that, unlike his other brothers, Joseph didn't present Gad to the Pharaoh, since Joseph didn't want Gad to become one of Pharaoh's guards, an appointment that would have been likely had the Pharaoh realised that Gad had great strength.
+These sources go on to state that, unlike his other brothers, Joseph did not present Gad to the Pharaoh, since Joseph did not want Gad to become one of Pharaoh's guards, an appointment that would have been likely had the Pharaoh realised that Gad had great strength.

 Book of Jasher

 The Book of Jasher states that Gad married Uzith.
 Uzith was the daughter of Amuram, the granddaughter of Uz and the great-grandson of Nahor (son of Terah).